Kinematic viscometer: an essential method for analyzing fluid viscosity

 How does a kinematic viscometer work?

-- Temperature adjustment – The sample is brought to a reference temperature to ensure reproducibility of measurements.
+- Temperature adjustment – The sample is brought to a reference temperature to ensure the reproducibility of measurements.

 This method is recognized for its accuracy and is widely used for fluids whose viscosity varies with temperature.